SEAri at MIT

 Seeking to advance the theories, methods, and effective practice of systems engineering applied to complex socio-technical systems through collaborative research...

-- Example projects in system architecture and selection: space systems, UAV swarms, urban and high speed rail
+- Example projects in system architecture and selection: space systems, UAV swarms, distributed power generation, and urban and high speed rail

 Methods include: Engineering Analysis, Decision Analysis, Economics, Operations Research, Social Science Methods